Antony's Atropatene campaign: Campaign

 36 BC, Antony went on to attack the Parthian Empire.
 Having 16 legions (about 80,000 men), he joined with forces from the client kingdoms of Galatia, Cappadocia, Pontus and Armenia (7,000 infantry and 6,000 heavy cavalry).
 The invasion force reached a total of 90,000 to 100,000 men with siege engines in 300 wagons (a train ~5 miles long) and an 80 foot long battering ram.
 Cleopatra accompanied Antony as far as the city of Zeugma, where he drew together the army.

 Late into the campaigning season of 36, Antony attacked Media Atropatene via Armenia.

 As the Parthians were concentrated on the Euphrates, Antony chose the route via Armenia towards Atropatene.
 From there, Antony and the bulk of the force took the convenient caravan route.
 The baggage train, which was protected by two legions under legatus Oppius Statianus and accompanied by King Artavasdes II of Armenia, took a different longer route.
 After entering Atropatene, the latter convoy was attacked by a Parthian cavalry force under Monaeses (according to Kelly (2008), King Phraates himself commanded the attack on the Roman baggage train).
-Statianus and 10,000 legionaries were killed and the Antony's supplies and siege engines were destroyed.
+Statianus and 10,000 legionaries were killed and Antony's supplies and siege engines were destroyed.
 King Polemon I of Pontus was captured, but King Artavasdes II and his cavalry had hastily retreated and did not engage.

 The retreat of the Armenian king was later interpreted as treason in Antony's camp.
-However, a pro-Antony bias is present in the narrations of the campaign by Strabo and Plutarch, whose primary source was a written report by Antony's friend, Quintus Dellius, who had masked Antony's poor management and put the blames on the Armenian king.
+However, a pro-Antony bias is present in the narrations of the campaign by Strabo and Plutarch, whose primary source was a written report by Antony's friend, Quintus Dellius, who had masked Antony's poor management and put the blame on the Armenian king.

 Antony still proceeded to besiege the fortified Atropatenian capital Phraata/Praaspa (identified as either Maragheh or less probably Ganzak/Takht-e Soleyman).
 Ceaselessly harassed by the Parthian and Atropatenian cavalry, Antony finally abandoned the siege and realised his defeat.

-Antony then began an exhausting retreat to Armenia along a mountainous road and was ceaselessly harassed by the Parthian cavalry.
+Antony then began an exhausting retreat to Armenia along a mountainous road and was continually harassed by the Parthian cavalry.
 His forces reached the border of Armenia Major after 27 days.
 A survey of the troops suggested 24,000 men were lost.

-In Armenia, Antony hid his resentment of the Armenian king and his intentions to punish him in the future, as he needed support to continue his journey through Armenia back to the Roman soil in Syria.
+In Armenia, Antony hid his resentment of the Armenian king and his intentions to punish him in the future, as he needed support to continue his journey through Armenia back to Roman soil in Syria.
 Although safe from Parthian attacks after arriving in Armenia, additional Roman soldiers died on the march to the Mediterranean due to inclement weather.
 The arduous journey through the mountains of Armenia in winter greatly reduced the strength of Antony's army.
 Around 32,000 men of his army were lost in total.